 A virtual Quiz Night and Race Night has raised over an amazing £1,200 for North West charity, Torus Foundation.

-The events were organised and hosted during lockdown to commemorate the 9th birthday celebrations of award-winning building and maintenance contractor, HMS.
-The money will be used by Torus Foundation to help deliver a package of on-going support to young people at South Liverpool’s Fire Fit Hub.
+The events were organised and hosted during lockdown to commemorate our 9th birthday celebrations and the money will be used by Torus Foundation to help deliver a package of on-going support to young people at South Liverpool’s Fire Fit Hub.

 Commenting on the events, Paul Worthington, Managing Director of Stonebridge-based HMS, said: